Hummus with Olives and Pine Nuts

-Hummus with olives, pine nuts, and crostini make for a beautiful, holiday-worthy appetizer.
+Hummus with olives and pine nuts, served with crostini, makes a beautiful, holiday-worthy appetizer.
 Healthy and luscious and lovely, all in one!
 Get out the good china!
+And get all of the tips and info for how to make hummus here.

 Hummus is rightly an everyday or at least an every-week food.
 And sometimes the everyday gets (rightly) set aside for the special times, the feasts, the celebrations.